 Please call 540-855-1158 if you need transportation to a meeting.

 Please note, this is a peer-to-peer support group.
 There are no counselors in attendance.
 If you feel in danger of hurting yourself or others, please call 911 or go to the local emergency room.

 Why We Do It

 There is currently an epidemic of suicide and PTSD/substance abuse among veterans.
 Latest statistics from the Veterans Administration estimate that 22 veterans a day take their own lives.
-For this reason, Lois Dawn Fritz, a Navy veteran, started New Freed Farm; to create a safe place for veterans.
-A place that fosters spiritual, emotional, and physical well-being.
-The greatest reward we receive for our efforts comes to us when we are able to serve a veteran in need.
+For this reason, Lois Dawn Fritz, a Navy veteran, started New Freedom Farm; to create a safe place for veterans.
+The farm fosters spiritual, emotional, and physical well-being.
+The greatest reward we receive for our efforts comes when we are able to serve a veteran in need.
 Veterans, having come to New Freedom Farm, give positive accounts of real live progress directly attributable to the equine and vet-to-vet interactions that they experience when spending time here.